MichaelCurrin/mkdocs-quickstart/README.md

 This project provides a way to write your docs in markdown and build a professional-looking docs site on top of it, without having to write HTML or CSS code and using a selection of themes.
 While MkDocs CLI has functionality to deploy from a local command-line, this project makes deploying effortless by using GitHub Actions to build and deploy the site to a `gh-pages` branch and GitHub Pages to serve the site.

-Compared with Jekyll and Docsify, I found the MkDocs code is much lighter to setup and changing themes is much easier than Jekyll.
+Compared with Jekyll and Docsify, I found the MkDocs code is much lighter to set up and changing themes is much easier than Jekyll.
 Also you get the benefits SEO which Docsify doesn't have.
 And it includes a search bar using JS.

 ## Contributing